Can You Forgive Her? (song): Critical reception

-A reviewer from People Magazine stated, "With his clipped "pass the Grey Poupon" elocution, Tennant talks/sings his way through a mid-tempo dance track about a man torn between his female lover and his closeted desire for a man."
-James Hamilton from the RM Dance Update described it as a "bouncy thumping strong "disco" anthem".
-Sian Pattenden from Smash Hits gave "Can You Forgive Her?" three out of five, saying, "Very apt.
+James Hamilton from the Record Mirror Dance Update described it as a "bouncy thumping strong "disco" anthem" in his weekly dance column.
+Stuart Maconie from Select named it "a brash and blowsy show-stopper with a heart of pure trauma — of a man struggling with his incipient gayness and a vindictive girlfriend."
+Siân Pattenden from Smash Hits gave "Can You Forgive Her?" a score of three out of five, saying, "Very apt.
 It seemed they might be relegated to documentaries about pop music but nay - it is a majestic carnival of a return to Popsville, where Neil actually sings."
 Charles Aaron from Spin wrote, "Spine-tingling, techno-squishy pop-opera, with the year's most appropriate libretto: "She's made you some kind of laughing stock / Because you dance to disco and don't like rock"."
-Another editor, Jonathan Bernstein declared it as "spiteful" and "a thunderous stomp charting the decline of a relationship with an equal balance of power ("She made fun of you and even in bed / Said she was gonna go and get herself a real man instead")."
+Another Spin editor, Jonathan Bernstein declared it as "spiteful" and "a thunderous stomp charting the decline of a relationship with an equal balance of power ("She made fun of you and even in bed / Said she was gonna go and get herself a real man instead")."

+In 1999, Tom Ewing of Freaky Trigger ranked it at number 22 in his list of the "Top 100 Singles of the 90s".
+Ewing called it "probably the only top ten pop hit about not wanting to admit to yourself that you're gay", which he said "demonstrates what an unexpected and wonderful arena the charts can be.
+It went top ten because it's so catchy and so relentless.
+Every grand orchestral stab is an accusation, a slap in the face; every lull a threat, and the band’s disco throb has never been so unforgiving.
+Tennant plays up to this – his voice slips easily from taunting not-quite-sympathy to a tone of pitiless reprimand: I think most consciences sound like this."